 Unless you’ve been sleeping under a rock for the past few years, you’ll be familiar with the European migrant crisis.

 Italy has been one of the main countries receiving the majority of migrants arriving from Libya by boat.
 Over the years, the growing number of migrants have added increasing pressure on services in Italy.

 Add to this the existing socio-economic problems, particularly after the 2008 financial crisis, and you’ve got a pressure cooker about to explode.

 The migrant situation has added to growing foreigner hostility Credit: ©Irish Defence Forces from Ireland

-What does this mean for travelers of color visiting Italy?
+What does this mean for travelers of color — woman of color in Italy

 The current ruling party isn’t positive about foreigners in general